English Language Co-teacher

 Required Language Skills

-Post will be looking for English Language Co-teachers who are interested in learning multiple languages as some placements will be in sites and homes where another language is spoken.
-Other languages English Language Co-teachers may find spoken in their communities include but are not limited to Roma, Turkish, Bosnian, and Serbian.
-Those who need support to learn an additional language are able to work with Peace Corps staff on a learning plan.
+Other languages Volunteers may find spoken in their communities and homes include but are not limited to the following: Roma, Turkish, Bosnian, and Serbian.
+Peace Corps Volunteers who need support to learn an additional language are able to work with staff on a learning plan.

-• All English Language Co-teachers will be placed with host families during Pre-Service training (the first three months in country).
-After training, English Language Co-teachers will move to their permanent communities, where they will live with another host family for at least the first six months.
+• Living Conditions: All Volunteers will be placed with host families during Pre-Service training (the first three months in country).
+After training, Volunteers will move to their permanent communities, where they will live with another host family for at least the first six months.
 In many rural communities, the host family arrangement may be the only housing option.
 Typical host family accommodation provides a room with basic furniture and shared bathroom and shared kitchen facilities.
-English Language Co-teachers should come prepared to live as their hosts do, frugal in their use of utilities because of the high cost for electricity.
+Volunteers should come prepared to live as their hosts do, frugal in their use of utilities because of the high cost for electricity.
 The housing will be modest, yet functional, healthy and safe.

-• Winter lasts from November to March with some snowfall and cold temperatures, similar to the mid-Atlantic area of the U.S. Many public buildings are not heated or poorly heated.
-Homes will also likely be colder during winter than in the U.S. English Language Co-teachers should come prepared with very warm winter clothes and clothes that can be layered.
+• Weather: Winter lasts from November to March with some snowfall and cold temperatures, similar to the mid-Atlantic area of the U.S. Many public buildings are not heated or poorly heated.
+Homes will also likely be colder during winter than in the U.S. Special Educators should come prepared with very warm winter clothes and clothes that can be layered.

-• English Language Co-teachers should expect to have much less alone time than they may be used to.
-North Macedonia is a collectivist society and those who spend ample time with their host families, neighbors and colleagues will enjoy a higher level of integration.
+• Social and Cultural Norms: Volunteers should expect to have much less alone time than they may be used to.
+North Macedonia is a collectivist society and Volunteers who spend ample time with their host families, neighbors and colleagues will enjoy a higher level of integration.

-• English Language Co-teachers should be aware that it is more common to smoke cigarettes indoors and outdoors in North Macedonia than it is in America, and it may be hard to avoid during service.
+o Volunteers should be aware that it is more common to smoke indoors and outdoors in North Macedonia than it is in America, and it may be hard to avoid during service.

 Learn more about the Volunteer experience in North Macedonia: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.